connectkushal/kernel-dev-notes/539/2-x86_Overview.md

 - This is also applicable on the internal work of the processor,
   - the register `IP` which is the instruction pointer actually stores the offset of the next instruction instead of the whole memory address of the instruction.
   - Any call (or jump) to a code *inside the same code segment* of the caller is known as **near call (or jump)**, otherwise is it a **far call (or jump)**.
-  - Again, let's assume the current value of `CS` is `100d` and you want to call a label which is on the memory location `900:1d`, in this situation you are calling a code that reside in a different code segment, therefore, the processor is going to take the first part of the address which is`900d`, loads it to `CS` then loads the offset `1d` in `IP`.
+  - Again, let's assume the current value of `CS` is `100d` and you want to call a label which is on the memory location `900:1d`, since code resides in a different code segment, the processor is going to take `900d`, load it to `CS` then load the offset `1d` in `IP`.
   - Because this call caused the change of `CS` value to another value, it is a far call.

-- The same is exactly applicable to the other two types of segments and of course, the instructions deal with different segment types based on their functionality, for example,
+- The same is exactly applicable to the other two types of segments,
+- the instructions deal with different segment types based on their functionality, for example,
-  - you have seen that `jmp` and `call` deal the code segment in `CS`, that's because of their functionality which is related to the code.
+  - you have seen that `jmp` and `call` deal the code segment in `CS`, which is related to the code.
-  - Another example is the instruction `lodsb` which deals with the data segment `DS`,
+  - Another instruction `lodsb` deals with the data segment `DS`,
   - the instruction `push` deals with the stack segment `SS` and so on.

 #### Segmentation Used in the Bootloader